 |Chinese women are playing increasingly significant roles in the business sector, according to Yang.
 [Xinhua]

-Chinese women have been actively engaged in the new economy and it has come to an age for the society to harness the gender revenue from women, said Yang Lan, a Chinese female celebrity.
+Chinese women have been actively engaged in the new economy and it has come to an age for the society to harness the gender revenue from women, said Yang Lan, a Chinese woman celebrity.

 "I call for our society to harness the gender dividend of women, their creativity, their ability of innovation and entrepreneurship," the renowned hostess, journalist and entrepreneur said in a recent interview.